codelynx/ShogibanKit/README.md

 }
 ```

-Since there are no Caplitalization in Japanese, Swift complatins using the same name for type and variables.
+Since there are no Capitalization in Japanese, Swift complains using the same name for type and variables.

 ```.swift
 enum Koma { ... }